rgarzonj/falsealarmdetector/README.md

 # Improving movement detections in WIFI Outdoor cameras
-I am using this code with an outdoor ieGeek WIFI camera to filter false movement detection emails.
+This code is used with an outdoor ieGeek WIFI camera to filter false movement detection emails.
 My camera sends an email every time a movement is detected but most of the times there is no interest in the picture.
 This code filters the emails and re-sends back only the emails that contain a picture where a person is detected by YOLOv1 neural network.

 This code does the following:
 - Downloads emails from a mailbox using POP3.